 Food and Cold Weather Provision

-Laura joined us in October 2015, having moved to Bolton from Lincoln, Laura works on our Local Welfare Provision, Storehouse and Winter Watch projects.
+Laura joined us in October 2015, having moved to Bolton from Lincoln.
 She has degrees in Social Science and Biblical Studies & Theology which have combined both her passions for local church and the community.
-Whilst in Lincoln Laura worked in retail as well as leading and serving in various church projects such as foodbank, kids work, community café & shop.
+Whilst in Lincoln Laura worked in retail as well as leading and serving in various church projects including a foodbank, kids work, community café & shop.
 Since joining UOB she has worked on various food projects, assuming the role of Food Services Team Leader in 2022.
 Laura is also responsible for our external communications including newsletters and our social media accounts.